OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ## Layout ranges

 Each part of the PivotTable maps to a range.
-This lets your script get data from the PivotTable, so it can be used later in the script or returned for a [Power Automate flow](power-automate-integration.md).
-These ranges are accessed through the [PivotLayout](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout) object, acquired from `PivotTable.getLayout()`.
+This lets your script get data from the PivotTable for use later in the script or to be returned in a [Power Automate flow](power-automate-integration.md).
+These ranges are accessed through the [PivotLayout](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout) object acquired from `PivotTable.getLayout()`.
 The following diagram shows the ranges that are returned by the methods in `PivotLayout`.

 :::image type="content" source="../images/pivottable-layout-breakdown.png" alt-text="A diagram showing which sections of a PivotTable are returned by the layout's get range functions.":::